emrakyz/sanitize_fs/README.md

 - Spaces, dots and dashes **-->** underscores.
 - No consecutive, trailing, leading underscores.
 - Keep the extensions intact.

+The program is extremely fast; mostly instant with normal sized filesystems.
+If you try unrealistic number of files, directories (1 million+) with unrealistic levels of depth; then it can take about 10 seconds.

 # Advantages
 - Utilizes all threads.